-- i. publish a strategic plan for each financial year - the HSAB has a 3 year strategic plan for 2017 2020 which is updated each year after production of the annual report - ii. publish an annual report - the HSAB's 10th Annual Report (for 2016/2017) was presented to the Council's Scrutiny Committee on 3rd July 2017 and this 11th report for 2017/2018 will go to a Scrutiny meeting on 16th October 2018 - each partner organisation represented at the HSAB presented the Board's Annual Report for last year at their Executive level meeting or equivalent - as in previous years, this report will also be produced in "key messages for staff" and "easy to read" formats and will be available to a wider audience through the Council and partner agencies websites - iii. conduct any Safeguarding Adults Reviews (SARs) - the HSAB has an agreed protocol for carrying out Safeguarding Adults Reviews, but no referrals were received requesting a SAR in 2017/2018 - iv. have the following organisations on the Board the Council; the local NHS Clinical Commissioning Group (CCG) and the chief officer of Police - the membership of Harrow's HSAB includes the required statutory partners
+- i. publish a strategic plan for each financial year - the HSAB has a 3 year strategic plan for 2017 2020 which is updated each year after production of the annual report - ii. publish an annual report - the HSAB's 10th Annual Report (for 2016/2017) was presented to the Council's Scrutiny Committee on 3rd July 2017 and this 11th report for 2017/2018 will go to a Scrutiny meeting on 16th October 2018

+- each partner organisation represented at the HSAB presented the Board's Annual Report for last year at their Executive level meeting or equivalent - as in previous years, this report will be produced in "Executive Summary", "key messages for staff" and "easy to read" formats and will be available to a wider audience through the Council and partner agencies websites - iii. conduct any Safeguarding Adults Reviews (SARs) - the HSAB has an agreed protocol for carrying out Safeguarding Adults Reviews, but no referrals were received requesting a SAR in 2017/2018 - iv. have the following organisations on the Board the Council; the local NHS Clinical Commissioning Group (CCG) and the chief officer of Police - the membership of Harrow's HSAB (as at 31st March 2018) is shown in Appendix 2 and their attendance record is shown at Appendix 3